Coconut oil can help to get rid of acne scars. But that depends on the condition of the pigmentation and how soon you treat them.

 Therefore, coconut oil does help acne scars.
 And to quite a good extent.

-Actually, you don’t have to wait till your acne scars are formed then you start using coconut oil trying to lighten and get rid of them.
+Actually, you don’t have to wait till your scars are formed then you start using coconut oil trying to lighten and get rid of them.

 You should start to apply coconut oil as soon as your pimples show signs of healing.
 This might help to prevent the formation of acne scars.